simonkurtz-MSFT/python-openai-loadbalancer/README.md

 ## Execution

-1. Run [python-aoai.ps1](./python-aoai.ps1) just once to see it execute properly.
+1. Initially, [python-aoai.ps1](./python-aoai.ps1) once to ensure it executes correctly.
 1. Run [python-aoai.ps1](./python-aoai.ps1) concurrently in multiple terminals to simulate parallel requests from multiple python workers.

 ## Distribution of Requests

 ### Across Different Priorities

+Requests are made to the highest priority backend that is available.
+For example:

 - Priority 1, when available, will always supersede priority 2.
 - Priority 2, when available, will always supersede an unavailable priority 1.